|On This Page:|

 - Knowing the activity anticipated on your account will help you estimate and plan for paying your bill.

 Remember, the "Anticipated Activity" on your emailed Student Account Statement is subject to change after registration for classes is complete.
 Always log into Student Services Online (SSOL) to find out the latest status of your account.
 Parents, if they are authorized payers, use the secure e-billing website to find the same information.

 When you receive your Student Account Statement by email, it looks like this:

 (click or tap to zoom)

 The guide below explains the terms used on your statement.

 To avoid late charges, pay this amount by the due date indicated.

 This indicates your school and program as they appear in Student Services Online.

-Based on the your status and expected registration schedule, this is a list includes anticipated charges and credits and is based on your status and expected registration.
+Based on your status and expected registration schedule, this list includes anticipated charges and credits based on your status and expected registration.
 It is subject to change after registration for classes is complete.
 The anticipated activity helps you estimate and plan for bill payment.